 - Donate to a specific Operation Toilets project.
 This will allow your club to take part in an international project without being responsible for it.
 Your club will be acknowledged in any OTA publicity about the project. - 2.
-Partner with Operation Toilets Australia on a project where the cash contributions are shared between your club and Operation Toilets Australia (excluding any District or Global Matching Grants).
+Partner with Operation Toilets Australia on a project where the cash contributions are shared between your club and Operation Toilets Australia (excluding any district or global grants).
 This will allow your club to take part in an international project and have the chance to observe at first hand the management of the project.
-Your club will be acknowledged in any OTA publicity and club members would be welcome to undertake a self-funded site visit once the project has been completed. - 3. \Undertake a specific Operation Toilets project where your club provides 100% of cash contributions (excluding any District or Global Matching Grants) working with Operation Toilets Australia as an adviser.
-If the project is a Global Grant, your club would be nominated as the International Partner in the grant application and be responsible for overseeing the project with the in-country Host Partner.
-Your club will be acknowledged in any OTA publicity and club members would be welcome to undertake a self-funded site visit once the project has been completed. \Conditions apply
+Your club will be acknowledged in any OTA publicity and club members would be welcome to undertake a self-funded site visit once the project has been completed. - 3.
+Undertake a specific Operation Toilets project where your club provides 100% of cash contributions (excluding any district or global Grants) working with Operation Toilets Australia as an adviser.
+If the project is a global grant, your club would be nominated as the international sponsor in the grant application and be responsible for overseeing the project with the in-country host sponsor.
+Your club will be acknowledged in any OTA publicity and club members would be welcome to undertake a self-funded site visit once the project has been completed.